 One of the hottest options on the market today is wood-look ceramic or porcelain tile.
 It is also known as faux bois (French for “fake wood”).

-It’s incredibly durable, Maykut says.
+It’s incredibly durable, Lincon says.
 “You can get a nice, sleek look with high-end planking patterns.
 It comes in large-format 6-by-48-inch planks and has about a 50-year life expectancy.”

 The latest technology helps create colors and patterns that weren’t possible a few years ago, he adds.

-While the product itself is less expensive than real wood, the labor costs for installation are about the same, Maykut explains.
+While the product itself is less expensive than real wood, the labor costs for installation are about the same, Lincon explains.

-“You’ve got to glue it down, mortar and then come back over it with a grout — there are more steps than you’d have in just nailing down wood planks,” he says.
+“The installers first glue it down, mortar it and then apply grout — there are more steps than you’d have in just nailing down wood planks,” he says.

 But it’s very low maintenance and is perfect for rooms that might get wet, like the bathroom.